ivmfnal/protodune/tools/README.rst

                 Dataset namespace, name - MetaCat dataset to add files to

                 Options:
+                    -d                          - dry run - do not declare files to MetaCat.
+Just print the results of the metadata conversion to stdout
                     -n <namespace>              - file namespace, default - run type for first run in the metadata -m <MetaCat URL>            - default - METACAT_SERVER_URL environment variable value
                     -o (-|<output JSON file>)   - output file to write the resulting information, "-" means stdout